App Instructions

 Parameter Toolbars

-The student can easily vary the parameters, select distributions, and choose among appropriate modeling assumptions using list boxes, scrollbars, and pop-up dialog boxes.
+The user can vary the parameters, select distributions, and choose among appropriate modeling assumptions using list boxes, scrollbars, and pop-up dialog boxes.
 These controls appear on parameter toolbars at the top of the app window, below the main toolbar.